tdwg/rs.tdwg.org/process/create-vocabulary.md

 ## 3.4 Controlled vocabulary with broader hierarchy (pathway)

-Terms in a controlled vocabulary may be related to other controlled vocabulary terms through a *broader* relationship.<sup>2</sup> That implies that if the narrower concept applies, the broader concept applies as well.
-This relationship can be indicated in the spreadsheet by including a skos_broader column in the spreadsheet.
+Terms in a controlled vocabulary MAY be related to other controlled vocabulary terms through a *broader* relationship.<sup>2</sup> That implies that if the narrower concept applies, the broader concept applies as well.
+When present, this relationship MUST be indicated in the spreadsheet by including a skos_broader column in the spreadsheet.
 Placing the local name of the broader term in that column will create that relationship when the metadata are generated.

 Note: the table below contains columns on the right that are not visible.
 They can be viewed using the scrollbar at the bottom of the table.
 You can also use this [link to the actual spreadsheet](example-spreadsheets/cv-hierarchy.csv)